TomWetmore/DeadEnds/Docs/Notes/import.md

-#### Some Memory Ideas ####
+#### Permanence of GNodes

+When a line of Gedcom is read a GNode is allocated to hold the line internall.
+It remains in memory for the full run of the program unless a user action deletes the line or the record it belongs to from the database.
+Every GNode is created only once.
+GNodes can occur in different tables and lists that may come and go, but the GNodes themselves are permanent.
+References to the same GNode may occur in various locations.
+When those locations are freed, the GNodes they contain must not be.

-When a GNode is created it is expected to remain in memory for the full run of the program.
-Memory is allocated or the GNode once.
-Considering the fields of a GNode.
-The level is not kept in the structure, it is computed when needed by finding the level of a node in its tree.
-The tag values are allocated once, when the tag is seen for the first time.
-All GNodes with the same tag share the same String holding its tag value.
+GNode is created it is expected to remain in memory for the full run of the program.
+Memory is allocated for the GNode once.
+The level is not kept in a GNode as it can be computed if needed.
+Tag strings are allocated when seen for the first time so all GNodes with the same tag share the same string.
 Each value is allocated separately.
-In the future this might be changed as probably many values, for example, PLAC values, will be the same.
+This could be changed if need is found.

 Importing and validation and database creation is done in a sequence of steps.
 The first step is to read a Gedcom file into a GNodeList, a specialized List structure.

+### Some of the Pieces

+#### getNodeListFromFile

+getNodeListFromFile reads a Gedcom file